department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 # Initiative Brief Template
 #### Overview
 *Initiatives are opportunities to achieve a particular outcome.
 There is a 1:many relationship between products and initiatives.
-The same goes for product outlines and initiative briefs; a product outline has multiple initiative briefs, which describe iterations.*
+The same goes for product outlines and initiative briefs; a product outline has multiple initiative briefs.*
  *Examples:*
  - *Product: On-site Search | Initiative: Type-ahead*
  - *Product: VA.gov Profile | Initiatives: Combine Account & Profile, Direct Deposit for Disability, Candidate Address Validation, Direct Deposit for Education, Notification Preferences*